 Using Good Manners

-Now that was easy for us adults, but how do we teach our children good manners?
+So, how do we teach our children good manners?
 Model them!
-Always saying "Please" and "Thank you" to your children, as well as others.
+Always say “Please” and “Thank you” to your children and others.
 Give gentle reminders and praise them when they remember to be polite.

 Better yet, practice with these fun social-emotional activities for preschoolers and toddlers below.